WELCOME TO MISSION WORLD AID

 Who we are

 Established in South Australia in 1992, Mission World Aid Inc. is a charitable, non profit, non-denominational Christian organisation which sends large shipping containers of relief aid and support for needy communities in developing countries.
-The organisation is the mercy ministry of the Australian House of Prayer for All Nations and is based in Stirling in Adelaide.
+The organisation is the mercy ministry of the Australian House of Prayer for All Nations and is based at Aldgate in Adelaide.

 Since 1992, we have sent over 133 shipping containers of aid to 27 nations including many countries in Africa as well as Israel, Indonesia, the Philippines, Vietnam, PNG and the Pacific Islands.
 Gael Harrison is the Aid Administrator in charge of organising the aid program.
 MWA is staffed solely by volunteers, it has no paid staff, so 100% of donations go into sending containers of aid.